When designing a logo in Canva, prioritize a clutter-free design with legible Serif fonts for easy brand recognition.

 Now, if you’re a fan of writing in Caps Lock (especially if you’re trying to shout at someone — silently), then Playfair Display SC’s the best font style for you.

 Technically, Playfair Display SC’s a transitional design founded in the European Enlightenment.
-During that time, pointed steel pens slowly replace the elegant strokes that broad nib quills bring.
+During that time, pointed steel pens slowly replaced the elegant strokes that broad nib quills bring.

 With the increased usage of ink and paper, it’s understandable that typeface masters at that time look for more detached letter styling.

-So, if your business’ focused on theatrical stuff, or you just want to bring out the feeling of the Enlightenment to your writing, then use this font.
+So, if your business is focused on theatrical stuff, or you just want to bring out the feeling of the Enlightenment to your writing, then use this font.